 But what really is attribution?
 Is it the same as deduplication?
 Do these two notions have to be put in the same boat?

-Thibaut, founder of Mazeberry, was the third person to speak about the topic.
+Thibaut was the third person to speak about the topic.
 Thibaut brought his expertise on the subject in order to give clear definition and perimeter to each method: attribution and deduplication.
-According to Mazeberry, attribution is an analysis method which allows to distribue the weight of a conversion between several channels.
+According to Mazeberry, attribution is an analysis method which allows to distribute the weight of a conversion between several channels.
 Attribution applies to all online acquisition channels (Sponsored links, SEO, display, shopbots, retargeting, affiliation, and so on).
 Deduplication must not be put in the same boat.
-It consists in conditioning the remuneration of business providers.
+It consists of conditioning the remuneration of business providers.
 Deduplication only applies to performance acquisition channels (Affiliation).
 Thibaut specifies that the non-remuneration of some partners may lead to problems and misunderstandings.
-Indeed, how can we explain to a web user that his cashback wasn’t validated because another affiliate was credited for the sale?
+Indeed, how can we explain to a web user that his cash back wasn’t validated because another affiliate was credited for the sale?
 Thibaut summarizes this differentiation between attribution and deduplication with the table below.

-Mazeberry will soon publish a new whitepaper dedicated to this problem, in collaboration with Business & Decision.
-Suscribe now to our newsletter to be informed about the publication of the whitepaper!
-You can also download the presentation made by Mazeberry during the round table.
+Mazeberry will soon publish a new white paper dedicated to this problem, in collaboration with Business & Decision.